Im-in123/CantonSuite-Turnkey-Tokenized-Asset-Infrastructure/README.md

 Smaller financial institutions and asset managers face high barriers to entry when adopting blockchain technology:

 1.  **Infrastructure Gap:** Lack of turnkey solutions to tokenize and trade niche assets (Real Estate, Private Equity) without hiring a full blockchain team.
 2.  **Regulatory Friction:** Compliance checks are often manual or disconnected from the ledger, making audits difficult.
+They usually have a hard choice: either they see nothing (and can't verify solvency) or they demand everything (names, addresses, IDs), which creates massive liability for them (holding toxic data) and violates privacy laws like GDPR.
 3.  **Capital Inefficiency:** Tokenized assets often sit idle.
 There is a lack of integrated infrastructure to generate yield or borrow against RWAs.
 4.  **Privacy Concerns:** Public blockchains expose too much data; existing private chains often lack interoperability and usually expose Personally Identifiable Information (PII).
+Buyers and Issuers want to remain compliant, but they don't want regualtory breach(or hackers who breach the regulator) to see their entire trade history and real names

 ## 💡 The Solution
 CantonSuite+ utilizes the **Canton Network's** privacy and sub-transaction privacy features to create a unified platform with four distinct, role-based dashboards: